Arriving Soon: Incredible New Journeys for 2023 & 2024!

 You’ll return to the ship for lunch, followed by an afternoon at leisure in Fishguard.
 This small coastal commune offers some scenic walks and quaint shops just steps from the harbor.
 Don’t miss a stop into Ffwrn (“oven” in Welsh) bakery, where you can pick up some to-die-for fresh baked goods and other snacks.
 If you have a special activity in mind, see your Destination Manager ahead of time to plan any transportation you might need.

-This evening before dinner, learn more about Wales during an enlightening lecture.
-After dinner, be enchanted by the sounds of a Welsh harp performance on board.
+This evening before dinner, learn more about Wales during an enlightening lecture and be enchanted by the sounds of a Welsh harp performance on board.

 See Cork on a panoramic tour, and learn Titanic history in Cobh